How Manufacturers Can Reduce Sales Tax Audit Assessments

 1) Look for overpaid taxes

 It sounds crazy but why not?
-Hire a qualified sales and use tax firm to conduct an overpayment review as soon as the auditor leaves.
+Hire a qualified sales and use tax firm to conduct a reverse audit as soon as the auditor leaves.
 You’ve already pulled the records for your sales tax audit and (hopefully) organized the data.
 The threat of triggering an audit is gone.
-Plus, overpayment reviews are conducted on contingency so no money comes out of your company’s pocket.
+Plus, reverse audits are conducted on contingency so no money comes out of your company’s pocket.
 Why not find out if you can offset any sales tax assessments by recouping overpayments?

 Auditors focus on finding the underpayment of taxes.
 If you can present the auditor with invoices on which tax has been overpaid, your assessment can be reduced and you may even end up with a net refund.